ModiaSim/ModiaResult.jl/docs/src/Functions.md

 ## Functions of ModiaResult

-The following functions are provided by package `ModiaResull`.
+The following functions are provided by package `ModiaResult`.
 Other useful functions are available in the [Abstract Interface](@ref).

 ```@docs